tsvetoslav95/sales-data-task/README.md

 ### Pagination
 - **Pagination Strategy**: Consider replacing the current pagination with cursor pagination, which may offer better performance and consistency, especially when the `end_date` filter is not used or is today.
 UUIDv7 primary keys could be leveraged for this purpose.

-- **Evaluate Query Efficiency**: Determine whether `prefetch_related` or `select_related` is more appropriate for the `sales-data` endpoint.
-This decision will depend on the expected distribution of products and the frequency of category filtering.
+### Edge cases
+- **Empty string or null category filter**: As we are have hardcoded "magic" values EMPTY_STR and NOT_SET in category filter we can not filter by categories named this way
+- **Empty string or null category aggregation**: Should be taken into account that categories can be both empty string and null which is a bad practice.
+These are 2 different categories and appear separately in aggregated data.

+### Non-Edge cases:
+- **DB handles zero division well**: Having returns (negative quantity) in sales record can result in zero divison in aggregation query.
+DB handles it well and we get null for average_price.
+- **Integer divison in DB**: In aggregation query for average_price if all summed amounts are integers the result is rounded to integer.
+That's why we need the explicit cast to Float.

 ### Database Optimization
 - **UUIDv7 Support in PostgreSQL**: Explore methods to enable PostgreSQL to generate UUIDv7 identifiers natively.
 - **UUID Usage**: Since using UUIDv7 as the primary key is still experimental, consider using incremental primary keys with an additional UUID field for lookups.

 ### Query Optimization
-- **Aggregation Query Optimization**: Optimize the aggregation query to avoid redundant `SUM` and `CAST` operations.
-This will improve the efficiency and performance of the API.  [see comment in code](https://github.com/tsvetoslav95/sales-data-task/blob/7fb767a16bac5d4b9388b66c4b0bb2feb7409b7a/sales/views.py#L77)
+- **Aggregation Query Optimization**: Optimize the aggregation query to avoid redundant `SUM` and `CAST` operations.  [see comment in code](https://github.com/tsvetoslav95/sales-data-task/blob/7fb767a16bac5d4b9388b66c4b0bb2feb7409b7a/sales/views.py#L77)
+- **Evaluate Query Efficiency**: Determine whether `prefetch_related` or `select_related` is more appropriate for the `sales-data` endpoint.
+This decision will depend on the expected distribution of products accross sales records and the frequency of category filtering.